Stain is easier to apply and less expensive than paint.

-Whether you choose paint or stain, the decision comes down to the look you want, what kind of protection you need, and how much time and energy you want to spend on applying the paint or stain.
+Wooden decks set the scene for outdoor gatherings like summer barbecues and hangouts, and peeling paint or washed-out stain can put a damper on the celebration.
+When debating deck paint vs. stain, the decision comes down to the look you want, what kind of protection you need, and how much time and energy you want to spend applying the paint or stain.
 Here’s a breakdown of the differences between painting and staining your deck.

 When selecting a stain, you have three options:

-Semi-transparent stain: With its slight hue, semi-transparent stain allows some of the wood’s graining to show through
+Semi-transparent stain: With its slight hue, semi-transparent stain allows some of the wood’s graining to show through.

-A stain that includes a sealer cuts your workload and time, as you only have to apply one coat
+A stain that includes a sealer cuts your workload and time, as you only have to apply one coat.

-Stains with more pigment (like solid or semi-transparent stain) can hold up to moisture and UV damage, whereas transparent stains don’t
+Stains with more pigment (like solid or semi-transparent stain) can hold up to moisture and UV damage, whereas transparent stains don’t.

 For more modern homes, paint gives your deck a more streamlined, minimalist look because of its uniform application, whereas stains let a wood’s nuances and variations shine through.
-And with paints, you also have more color options—you can even select a paint that complements your home’s siding and trim.
+And with paints, you also have more color options—you can select a paint that complements your home’s siding and trim.

 When selecting paint, you have two options: